Shopping Cart

 2) Supports Gastrointestinal Health

 The traditional Japanese diet helps digestion and prevents the risk of gastrointestinal dysfunctions.
 It increases the content of fibers that support the growth of gut microbiota and increase stool bulkiness.
 Thus, decrease the risk of constipation, diarrhea, gas, bloating and improve metabolism that promotes gastrointestinal health.
-Further, healthy gut microbiota reduces the risk of underlying inflammation and other intestinal problems such as ulcerative colitis, Crohn's disease, and irritable bowel syndrome.
+Further, healthy gut microbiota reduces the risk of more serious intestinal problems.

 3) Aid Weight loss